ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-CPP-Packages.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you've used modern CMake targets and ``target_include_directories()``, you don't need to do anything further.
-Users will get the include directories by depending on your modern CMake targets.
+Downstream users will get the include directories by depending on your modern CMake targets.

 Replacing ``catkin_package(LIBRARIES ...)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~